-In 2020 a lot of work had gone into creating an educational outreach programme that would run in advance of the sailing activities, so children arrive with some level of knowledge and perhaps a few less nerves.
-It will teach pupils about the history, geography, and the environment, including the impact of climate change on the river on which they will learn to sail.
+An educational outreach programme runs in advance of the sailing activities, so children arrive with some level of knowledge and perhaps fewer nerves.
+It teaches pupils about the history, geography and environment of the river on which they will learn to sail.

-The AYC Schools Sailing Trust charitable status was confirmed in 2019, following a hugely successful response from AYC Members and sponsors to support this initiative with an initial £20,000 donated.Some of those funds were spent on the 2019 programme and donations have continued to land.
-We currently have £16,000 in the bank account which, trusting COVID-19 guidelines allow, puts us in a comfortable position to press ahead with a 2021 programme.
+The AYC Schools Sailing Trust charitable status was confirmed in 2019, following a hugely successful response from AYC Members and sponsors to support this initiative with an initial £20,000 donated following the then Commodore’s appeal.
+Many thanks to all.

-Due to Coronavirus, the Trustees are focused on getting the 2021 programme underway and use the funds raised to date.
-However, from 2022 we do plan to make a request to Members for donations and very much hope their generosity will continue.
-Meanwhile, we are always grateful to anyone who can support us in anyway as one of our many priorities is to ensure the programme is sustainable.
+We are always grateful to anyone who can support us in any way as one of our many priorities is to ensure the programme is sustainable.
 You can donate via: